Ade1607/docs/sadržaj/github/administriranje-spremište/classifying-your-repository-with-topics.md

 ### About topics

-With topics, you can explore repositories in a particular subject area, find projects to contribute to, and discover new solutions to a specific problem.
+With topic  you can explore repositories in a particular subject area, find projects to contribute to, and discover new solutions to a specific problem.
 Topics appear on the main page of a repository.
 You can click a topic name to {% if currentVersion == "free-pro-team@latest" %}see related topics and a list of other repositories classified with that topic{% else %}search for other repositories with that topic{% endif %}.

 ![Main page of the test repository showing topics](/assets/images/help/repository/os-repo-with-topics.png)